nasha4/AdventOfCode/Advent2024/README.md

 ## [Day 8: Resonant Collinearity](https://adventofcode.com/2024/day/8)
 [[25 LOC / 2ms / 27ms](Day08.cs)]
 I think the biggest challenge in this puzzle was figuring out what the heck the puzzle is even asking for.
 Sometimes that is fun and leads to a satisfying "a-ha!" moment but I did not really find that the case today.
-GridHelper does us some favors here (again, sweeping the ugly code under the carpet) but otherwise this is fairly tedious algebra.
+[GridHelper](../Cartesian.cs) does us some favors here (again, sweeping the ugly code under the rug) but otherwise this is fairly tedious algebra.
 Not my favorite puzzle and the code is not the most pleasant to look at.
 Let's move on!

 ## [Day 9: Disk Fragmenter](https://adventofcode.com/2024/day/9)
 [[56 LOC / 12ms / 15ms](Day09.cs)]